 That isn’t to say Swedish food is devoid of flavor.
 Spices and herbs like fennel, anise, caraway, juniper and dill all lend a hand.
 Creamy sauces assist wild game and smoked fishes.
 Less becomes more as you learn to really taste what’s in the food.

 While Swedish food did not appear often at my grandfather’s table, I have to wonder if he longed for it.
-He was a cook in the navy and continued to use his skills at home, although cooking for the younger versions of my brother, my cousins, and me probably did not lend to much experimentation when we were around.
+He was a radio operator in the navy but picked up some cooking along the way and continued to use his skills at home, although cooking for the younger versions of my brother, my cousins, and me probably did not lend to much experimentation when we were around.
 I do, however, remember there always being fresh loaves of vört limpa on the table.
 He would bake the limpa into small loaves so it would be the perfect size for a quick bite.
 As a child I hated it (I was quite the food brat as a child) but I knew instantly I would make it for this challenge.
 But what to pair with it?